WHAT ARE HYPOTHESES?

 DEFINITION: A "Measurable Hypothesis" is a tentative, specific prediction that can be rejected by experimental data."

 The hypothesis "If I write my paper a week before the deadline and discuss it with my instructor before revision, then I will get an A on the paper" could be an example of a Measurable Hypothesis that emerges as a prediction of a General Hypothesis.
 We might expect a high grade because of our General Hypothesis that "Instructor feedback contributes to effective revision and leads to higher-quality writing."

 In summary, we can distinguish between two different types of hypotheses: “General” hypotheses (scientific models) and “Measurable” hypotheses (testable predictions that emerge from the scientific models).
 Scientific models explain phenomena in ways that generalize to many different situations.
 General scientific models can then lead to many different predictions.
 Predictions are most useful if the predictions are measurable – i.e. expressed in terms of measurements that are possible to make.

-However, there are other types of hypotheses also.
+However, there are also other types of hypotheses.
 For example, statistical hypotheses are usually necessary to compare the results of actual measurements to the predictions of Measurable Hypotheses, i.e. to “test” the Measurable Hypotheses.
-However, it is important to test predictions using logical reasoning that is both valid and sound.
-Therefore, Measurable hypotheses commonly take specific forms (e.g. "null" hypotheses) when used for statistical tests.

 A thorough discussion of statistical hypotheses is beyond the scope of our current discussion.
-However, it is important to note that the best ways to test research hypotheses using statistics is an area of active scientific debate.
+However, we can note that the question of how best to test research hypotheses using statistics is an area of active scientific debate.